-With the thermostat assembly removed, calibration / setting procedure can be done in the following way -
+With the thermostat removed, the calibration /setting procedure can be done in the following way.

-- Replace the thermostat control knob (previously removed, during thermostat removal from stove). - Rotate the control knob fully clockwise until it reaches the stop position. - Place the thermostat on a flat surface with a base of the mechanism body on a small piece of 8mm MDF or similar wood. - Now measure the high end of the damper flap / plate between the bench and the top edge of the damper plate (the edge furthest from the control knob) See FIG. 11..
-This measurement should be 29mm +/- 1mm, if not adjust as follows - - Slacken off the locking nut against the damper either in or out as required. - Check the distance at the high end of the damper plate again. - Once set correctly re-lock the locking nut. - Check distance is still correct. - Once the correct distance is achieved please refit the thermostat assembly by following the reverse procedure '7.2 Removal of the thermostat'.
+- Replace the thermostat control knob (previously removed, during thermostat removal from stove). - 2.
+Rotate the control knob fully clockwise until it reaches the stop position. - Place the thermostat on a flat surface with the base of the mechanism body on a small piece of 8mm thick MDF or similar wood. - Now measure (as shown in Figure 11) the high end of the damper flap / plate between the bench and the top edge of the damper plate, (the edge furthest from the control knob).
+This should be 29mm +/- 1mm, if not adjust as follows: - Slacken off the locking nut against the damper either in or out as required. - Check the distance at the high end of the damper plate again. - Once set correctly re-lock the locking nut. - Check the distance is still correct. - Once the correct distance is achieved please refit the damper flap and thermostat by following the reverse of section 'Removal of the thermostat' and check once again that the correct distance is maintained.